Microsoft/azure-docs.pt-pt/articles/storage/blobs/data-lake-storage-tutorial-extract-transform-load-hive.md

    Deverá ver uma lista dos dados na tabela.
 A tabela inclui o nome da cidade e o tempo médio dos atrasos dos voos.

-5. Insira `exit` para sair do utilitário TSQL.
+5. Enter `exit` to exit the tsql utility.

 ## <a name="clean-up-resources"></a>Limpar recursos

-Todos os recursos usados neste tutorial são preexistentes.
-Nenhuma limpeza é necessária.
+All resources used in this tutorial are preexisting.
+No cleanup is necessary.

-## <a name="next-steps"></a>Passos Seguintes
+## <a name="next-steps"></a>Passos seguintes

-Para saber mais maneiras de trabalhar com dados no HDInsight, consulte o seguinte artigo:
+To learn more ways to work with data in HDInsight, see the following article:

 > [!div class="nextstepaction"]
 > [Utilizar o Azure Data Lake Storage Gen2 com clusters do Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2?toc=%2fazure%2fstorage%2fblobs%2ftoc.json)